digram/bukua-auth/README.md

 ### Events (Optional Customization)

-Listen for the `BukuaAuthLoggedIn` event to extend functionality:
+Listen for the `BukuaUserLoggedInEvent` event to extend functionality:

 ```php
 // In your EventServiceProvider.php